Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting: Experiments

 We evaluate our model on the DTU~\cite{jensen2014large} and Mip-NeRF360~\cite{barron2022mip} datasets.
 The DTU dataset consists of 15 forward-facing bounded scenes with a resolution of $1600\times1200$.
 Following prior standards~\cite{huang20242d, yu2024gaussian}, we downsample the images to a resolution of $800\times600$.
 The DTU dataset is used for evaluating both geometry reconstruction (using Chamfer distance) and novel view synthesis.
 The Mip-NeRF360 dataset comprises 9 indoor and outdoor scenes with images at a resolution of $1600\times1050$ and is used exclusively for novel view synthesis evaluation.
 For novel view synthesis, the images are split into training and test sets, while the entire set of images is used for geometry reconstruction.
 COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs} is used to initialize point clouds for the baselines.

 \paragraph{Baselines}

 Our method is applicable to other baselines as an add-on term.
 Therefore, we compare baselines with and without our regularization.
-We choose SuGaR, 2DGS, and GOF as our baselines, works that focus on better geometry reconstruction, along with the original 3D Gaussian Splatting.
+We choose SuGaR, 2DGS, and GOF as our baselines, works that focus on better geometry reconstruction, along with the original 3DGS.
 All of the experiments are performed with the proposed setting of the original paper.

 \paragraph{Geometry reconstruction} Table~\ref{tab:dtu_results} presents the quantitative results of geometry reconstruction on the DTU dataset.
 We report the Chamfer distance for each scene, along with the mean Chamfer distance and mean PSNR.
-The ``+e'' symbol indicates the addition of effective rank regularization (with fixed densification) to the baseline methods.
+The ``+e'' symbol indicates the addition of the effective rank regularization (with fixed densification) to the baseline methods.

 The results show that methods enhanced with our add-on term outperform the baselines.
 Notably, applying our regularization to 3DGS (3DGS+e) results in a significant improvement in geometry reconstruction, demonstrating the effectiveness of the regularization.
 This supports our hypothesis that reducing needle-like Gaussians and achieving flatness as in Fig.~\ref{fig:erank_hist} improves performance.
 Additionally, the figure shows that SuGaR contains both needle-like and non-planar Gaussians with effective ranks greater than 2.
 By attaining flatness and removing spikes through effective rank regularization, we achieve a substantial performance gain for SuGaR (SuGaR+e).